bxiao5050/HT-tools/README.md

 ## What is HT-tools?
-HT tools is an automated **data-analysis** and **visualization** software for Windows and MacOS that enables fast analyze your experimental materials library data with high-quality and increased productivity.
+HT tools is an automated **data-analysis** and **visualization** software for Windows and MacOS that enables fast your experimental materials library data with high-quality and increased productivity.
 It has easy to use interface, and ensure live-time graphical display and simultaneous review mode analysis.
 This software implements automated high-quality high-throughput characterization algorithms to determine the compositional, structural and (multi)functional properties of materials contained in the libraries.

 <p align="center">